alexfriedman39/alexfriedman39.fastrobots.github.io/Lab5.md

 first implement integral and derivative control to get PID
 - done, have code in place that calculates speed using integration and derivation

+integral windup
+- have video where I showed that it would not slow down as it got near a wall
+- made it so that integral value contribution did not exceed a certain speed, especially as we neared the wall
+- values too low did not reach the desired foot marker
+  - maybe retest this since I have since increased the backwards minimum speed to account for bad wheels

 then need to:
+- change code so that new speed is calculated even when distance sensor doesn't update
+  - should result in faster frequency
+  - compare this to before
+- record frequency
+  - found for K controller, got approx 16.5 samples/second for dist measurements (just gotten from one sample, didn't look at others)
+  - refer to stefan's
 - test results from varying distances (2-4 m?)
   - requires you to change to long distance mode to go from these distances
-- figure out how to document linear speed
+- figure out how to document linear speed???
   - not in the task list tho
-- record frequency
-  - found for K controller, got approx 16.5 samples/second for dist measurements (just gotten from one sample, didn't look at others)
-  - refer to stefan's
+  - they wanted THREE repeated videos to demonstrate reliability
-- change code so that new speed is calculated even when distance sensor doesn't update
-  - should result in faster frequency
-  - compare this to before
 - use extrapolation to calculate derivative control
   - use else if for when distance sensor data is NOT ready
   - see eqn in Mikayla's code
+  - do we need to do LPF/derivative kick??